 The Lawyer Assistance Program (LAP) is a service of the West Virginia State Bar which provides confidential assistance to West Virginia lawyers to help them identify and address problems with alcoholism, other drug addictions and mental health disorders.

 Robert E. Albury, Jr., JD, LADAC, Executive Director

 Charleston, WV 25311

 Rules of WV Lawyer Assistance Program

-Click here for the Order of Supreme Court of Appeals of West Virginia approving a three (3) year pilot program by adopting the Rules of the West Virginia Lawyer Assistance Program.
+Click here for the Order of Supreme Court of Appeals of West Virginia approving the Rules of the West Virginia Lawyer Assistance Program.

 The LAP is entirely separate from the Office of Disciplinary Council of the State Bar.
 Information received by the LAP concerning any lawyer seeking help or to whom assistance is offered is confidential.
 The confidentiality provided is that of the attorney-client privilege.
 If you call as the spouse, child, or friend of the lawyer you suspect may have a chemical dependency and/or mental health problem, your communication is also treated as confidential.